mikecurtisjs/devtest_frontend/README.md

 ```

 # CSS Libraries Accepted
 Other than prefixing libraries to conform to browser compatibility in the system no other libraries can be used.
-This includes any form of skeleton, boostrap, foundation, etc.
+This includes any form of skeleton, bootstrap, foundation, etc.

 # Getting Started With Repo